amitpant14/TextProApp/README.md

 flagging misspelled words as well as suggesting possible corrections for such words.
 It also includes Markov text generation and Flesch readability score calculation for a given piece of text.
 All these features are developed in Java using efficient data structures like Binary Search Trees, Tries, Hashsets etc.

-Here is a sample of how the editor looks.
+Here is a sample of the editor.

 ![Project screenshot](/images/Demo.png)

 ## Getting started